Dental Crowns Vs. Veneers: Which Is Right For Your Smile Goals?

 Same Destination, Different Roads

 Crowns and veneers both transform how teeth look, but they serve different purposes.
-If you’re deciding between the two, understanding how much tooth structure each covers, why they’re recommended, and how long they last will help you choose confidently.
+Understanding how much tooth structure each covers, why they’re recommended, and how long they last will help you choose confidently.

 What Each Option Is